jbu900/Project-4/README.md

 ## Comparison of the mimic and the authentic PTM
-The RMSD MDHS177D and phosphoS177 MDH1 was 1.8 Å. The overall structures are very similar with only minor differences in structure or position.
+The RMSD MDHS177D and phosphoS177 MDH1 was 1.7 Å. The overall structures are very similar with only minor differences in structure or position.

 ![image](https://github.com/user-attachments/assets/11519e04-7d30-440f-956d-1db3ff3ff63c)

+## Colab Notebook Links

+Copy of mdanalysis_colab_Step1.ipynb
+Copy of mdanalysis_colab_Step2.ipynb

 ## Authors